niceliuc/TCAdmin-v2/7-Days-to-Die-Linux/README.md

 ## Install Linux Server

 1. Download the latest release of this repo
-2. Upload the XML via "Games & Other Voice Servers" - "Inport"
+2. Upload the XML via "Games & Other Voice Servers" - "Import"
 3. Go to > Settings > Game Tools > "Steam Game Downloader" and Download the Server Files
+4. Now you can create your first service

+## Included Linux .sh Files (for use with or without TCAdmin)

+* Launch Parameters (Commandline) .sh
+* SteamCMD Download Script .sh
+* Compress to Zip .sh

+## Changelog

+This is for your current installed xml file to save you deliting and importing my changes

+## Planned Features

+1. Steam Workshop Mod Support

+Everything else has been done for you.